Article by Maggie Slepian - Backpacker, trail runner, climber, and mountain biker

 Plan your visit and routes before heading to Yosemite.
 My father and I started planning our six-day backpacking trip an entire year before we departed.
-Backcountry permits are required for overnight stays, and even staying in the tent cabins or other accommodations in the valley requires advanced booking.
+For hiking in Yosemite, backcountry permits are required for overnight stays, and even staying in the tent cabins or other accommodations in the valley require advance booking.
 We knew we wanted to hike Half Dome, which also required a separate permit, and planning the campsites and permitting was logistically challenging.
 Even with all of our planning, we ended up with only one out of three itineraries working out, so be sure to have a backup plan (or two) when you plan a Yosemite backcountry trip.

 Some of the most famous and worthwhile hikes include scaling the cables Half Dome (not for the faint of heart), or hiking the steep ascent to the top of Upper Yosemite Falls.
 Hikers looking for overnighters or longer backcountry treks should begin exploring the Tuolumne Meadows area as a classic launch point.
 Note that bear canisters are required for all backcountry travel.